dtsivkovski/csa23/_posts/2022-11-10-achievements_blog.md

 ### Near future

-For my near future, I want to make sure to focus more on learning the concepts that I am less familiar with and be more versatile in what I can do.
-The main areas I would like to focus on are:
+For my near future, I want to make sure to focus more on <mark>learning the concepts that I am less familiar with and be more versatile in what I can do.</mark> The main areas I would like to focus on are:
 - **Java backend development**
     - Understanding JPA better and what I can do with it
     - Seeing if there are any Java packages or libraries that could be useful for my next PBL
 - **Deployment**
     - I think deployment is my weakest subject.
 Though I have played around with it on a raspberry pi and have set up servers for certain games through Oracle, I think that it would be best for me to better understand deployment by doing it for the project nex trimester.
+- **Overall understanding of Java**
+    - I think that there are still a few things in Java that I could understand better, such as using Arraylists as well as still adjusting to Java syntax and formatting.

+### Further future

+For my further future, my goal is to get into a good university as a computer science major.
+My reach goals would be either the University of Washington CS program or the Berkeley EECS program, as both seem to be very prestigious compared to the programs at other universities.
+Apart from doing CS in college, I want to also get an internship in the CS field as early as possible, and I think that to best stand out in getting an internship I must first focus on the goals I have laid out for my near future.